phrase/vue-i18n-phrase-in-context-editor/README.md

 ## :package: Releasing

 Package is being released automatically with the use of [Semantic Release Action](https://github.com/marketplace/actions/action-for-semantic-release).
-Just push new commit to the master and new version will be released right away!
+Just push a commit to the master and a new version will be released right away!

 ## :copyright: License